 A bull elk tag in Nebraska is a once-in-a-lifetime draw.
 Upon receipt of the tag, recipients are no longer eligible to ever draw the tag again.
 It took Christensen 12 years to draw the tag.

 The western edge of Nebraska borders Colorado and the Rocky Mountains.
 It’s no surprise then that the area can be called home by various elk herds.
-What is unique about the area, though, is that mixed in with the random bluffs and peaks are vast plains areas planted with crops.
-These flat areas are covered in pivot irrigation systems and home to corn, soybeans, and winter wheat fields.
-Not exactly the place you’d think to look for giant bull elk.
+What’s unique about the area, though, is that mixed in with the random bluffs and peaks are vast plains areas planted with crops.
+These flat areas are covered in pivot irrigation systems and home to corn, soybeans, and winter wheat fields—not exactly the place you’d think to look for giant bull elk.